Context tree selection and linguistic rhythm retrieval from written texts: VLMC selection using the smallest maximizer criterion

+Observe that the \textit{champion trees} are the ones which maximize the likelihood of the sample for each available number of degrees of freedom.

-Observe that the set of all context trees is not totally ordered with respect to the ordering introduced in Definition \ref{def:partial}.
-It turns out that, for any $n$, the set of champion trees $\C_n$ is totally ordered and contains the tree generating the sample for sufficiently large sample sizes.
-This is the basis for the selection principle and is the content of the next theorem.
+The set $\T_n$ of all admissible context trees is not totally ordered with respect to the ordering introduced in Definition \ref{defpartial}.
+But its subset $\C_n$ containing only the champion trees is totally ordered.
+Moreover, if the sample size $n$ is big enough, then the tree $\tau^*$, which, by assumption, generated the sample, belongs to $\C_n$.
+It turns out that the generating tree $\tau^*$ has a remarkable property: it is an inflection point for the likelihood function.
+This makes it possible to identify $\tau^*$ in the set $\C_n$.
+This is the basis for the selection principle and the content of the next theorems. \begin{theorem} Assume $X_1,\ldots,X_n$ is a sample of an ergodic VLMC compatible with the probabilistic context tree $(\tau^*,p^*)$, with $\tau^*$ finite\vadjust{\goodbreak} and $d\geq \ell(\tau^*)$.
+Then, $\C_n$ is totally ordered with respect to the order $\prec$ and eventually almost surely $\tau^* \in\C_n$ as $n \rightarrow\infty$. \end{theorem}